-50.2 Effective July 1, 2017, employees hired, transferring or promoting into the classifications of Equipment Mechanic II and Equipment Service Writer will be required to obtain all of the ASE certifications listed under both Automotive and Truck within one year of hire/transfer/promotion.
+50.2 Effective July 1, 2024, employees hired, transferring or promoting into the classifications of Equipment Mechanic II and Equipment Service Writer will be required to obtain all of the ASE certifications listed under both Automotive and Truck within two years of hire/transfer/promotion.
 Employees will be required to maintain these certifications throughout their employment in these positions.

-Employees occupying the classification of either Equipment Mechanic II or Equipment Service Writer as of July 1, 2017 will be required to pass at least five (5) of the above-listed ASE certification tests no later than July 1, 2018 and will be required to pass the remaining tests no later than July 1, 2019.
 An employee who fails to meet either of these testing requirements may be subject to discipline as set forth in Rule 7 of the City's Personnel Rules and Regulations.

 - 50.3 Once an employee passes a required test (either the initial test or a recertification), the City will reimburse the employee for the actual cost of the testing fees for that test.
 Study and training are to be completed off-duty. - 50.4 For passing one of the required ASE Certifications as listed in section 50.1 of the MOU, employees shall be granted up to two (2) hours of paid time for the initial certification test and up to ninety (90) minutes of paid time for renewal of the required certification test.
 Requests shall be made to the supervisor seven (7) days in advance.

-Paid time to take the required certification tests shall not be done on overtime and will be paid once the City is notified of the employee's passing score/grade.

-50.5 The City may reopen this section during the term of the contract to discuss implementation of optional certifications and incentives.
+Paid time to take the required certification tests shall not be done on overtime and will be paid once the City is notified of the employee's passing score/grade. - 50.5 The City may reopen this section during the term of the contract to discuss implementation of optional certifications and incentives.